North Dakota

 North Dakota Data Privacy Laws: Breach Notification & Consumer Rights (2026)

 North Dakota takes a sectoral approach to data privacy rather than enacting a single comprehensive consumer privacy law.
-The state has not passed legislation similar to the California Consumer Privacy Act (CCPA) or the Virginia Consumer Data Protection Act (VCDPA).
-Instead, North Dakota residents and businesses must navigate several targeted statutes that address specific aspects of data protection.
+The state has not passed legislation equivalent to the California Consumer Privacy Act (CCPA) or the Virginia Consumer Data Protection Act (VCDPA).
+Instead, North Dakota residents and businesses navigate several targeted statutes that address specific aspects of data protection.

 North Dakota Data Breach Notification Law (N.D.
 Cent.
 Code Chapter 51-30)